 Asbestos Removal – Everything You Wanted to Know and More

 This is the post that I’ve been putting off writing.
 Why?
-I was still dealing with the shock of it all.
-The gist of it is, if you think your home is safe from asbestos, you could be dead wrong!
-I thought our home was in the asbestos-free time frame, but I was sorely mistaken.
+A few weeks ago I was still dealing with the shock of discovering we have asbestos in our home.
+If you think your home is safe from asbestos, you could be dead wrong!
+Our house was built in 1978, therefore I thought our home was in the asbestos-free time frame, but I was sorely mistaken.

-Background: What started as a small leak turned into a massive gut of our kitchen.
+What started as a small leak turned into a full gut of our kitchen.
 The disaster restoration team came in and started assessing the damage.
 What happened next was a downward spiral of issues I pray never happens to you.
 The polybutylene pipe failure from two weeks ago turned into a full blown mold remediation (luckily it wasn’t black mold.)
-Shortly after removing the water soaked base cabinets in our kitchen, the project manager discovered old vinyl flooring under our newer vinyl flooring.
+Shortly after removing the wet base cabinets in our kitchen, the contractor discovered a layer of old vinyl flooring under our flooring.
 He told me that they sent a sample to the lab for asbestos testing.
-I said, “Okay.”
-And dismissed it knowing that our house couldn’t possibly contain asbestos.
+I thought, “No big deal”, and dismissed it knowing that our house couldn’t possibly contain asbestos.
 The next morning I got a phone call, “The lab results came back and that old flooring tested positive for asbestos.”

-What I learned over the next few days about asbestos both scared me and re-assured me.
+What I learned over the next few days about asbestos both scared me and also gave me peace of mind knowing that the contractors had handled the asbestos removal properly.
 Now that our home is officially asbestos-free and we’ve finally moved back into the house, I’m emotionally ready to share with you what I learned.
+Let’s chat about Asbestos Removal – Everything You Wanted to Know and More.

 Asbestos fibers under a microscope courtesy of Wikipedia Commons

 Asbestos is a mineral fiber.
 It can be positively identified only with a special type of microscope.
 There are several types of asbestos fibers.
 In the past, asbestos was added to a variety of products to strengthen them and to provide heat insulation and fire resistance.
 Asbestos as a building material made sense before it was discovered to cause health problems.
 It was heat and fire resistant and the glues that contain asbestos work REALLY well.
 You can’t get glue for vinyl flooring today that sticks as well as the asbestos based glues.
-Thankfully, asbestos has been banned in the US.
+But, because of the health hazards you’ll learn about in a minute, asbestos products have been banned in the US.

-But, here is the crazy thing: Back in the early 1900’s asbestos was suspected to be a health hazard.
+Back in the early 1900’s asbestos was suspected to be a health hazard.
 In 1924, a UK citizen was the first person diagnosed with Asbestosis (progressive fibrosis of the lungs.)
 In 1931, the term Mesothelioma (a rare form of cancer) was used in medical literature.
 But, the risks and dangers of asbestos were swept under the rug and hidden until the 1970’s.
-Finally, in 1989 asbestos in building materials was phased out and eventually banned in 2003.
+Finally, in 1989 asbestos was phased out of building materials and eventually banned in 2003.
 That is almost 80 years after the dangers of asbestos were first discovered!
-Which means that in the meantime asbestos was used in almost a million residences and buildings.
-And over 100,000 people have become ill or died from asbestos exposure.
+Before the ban, asbestos was used in almost a million residences and buildings.
+Sadly, over 100,000 people have become ill or died from asbestos exposure.

 - Roofing and siding materials